gunthercox/ChatterBot/docs/training.rst

 For the training, process, you will need to pass in a list of statements where the order of each statement is based on it's placement in a given conversation.

-For example, if you were to run bot of the following training calls, then the resulting chatterbot would respond to both statements of "Hi there!" and "Greetings!" by saying "Hello".
+For example, if you were to run bot of the following training calls, then the resulting chatterbot would creates a default database in current directory with name ``database.db`` and cahtterbot will respond to both statements of "Hi there!" and "Greetings!" by saying "Hello".

 .. code-block:: python